maxmindlin/telegraf-rust/README.md

 c.write_point(p)
 ```

-The second value in the field tuples can be any type that implements the `protocol::IntoFieldData` trait provided by this lib.
-Out of the box support is provided for `String`, `&str`, `f32`, and `i32`.
+The second value in the field tuples can be any type that implements the `IntoFieldData` trait provided by this lib.
+Out of the box support is provided for common types.
 You can always implement this trait on your own custom types or types I forgot!

 ```rust
 pub trait IntoFieldData {